Klimaatlas/KAPy/NOTEBOOK.md

 * Handle indicators requiring multiple variables
 * Add documentation
 * Streamline makefile linkages.
 Add "indicators" target
+* Add zarr / NC4 outputs by default

+# 2023.10.11
+Split searching and generating URLs into separate processes, allowing for parallelisation and fine-grained control.
+Refactor getFullPaths to buildPath, allowing for more arguments to be added

 # 2023.10.10
 Solved problem with programmatic definition of multiple rules - the key was to have them sitting inside a function, thereby forcing the evaluation.
 See this SO for the solution: